finos/symphony-bdk-java/README.md

 }
 ```

-Currently, Symphony supports the following templates:
+Currently, Symphony Bot application offers the following templates:

-* Simple
+* ALERT
-* Alert
+* INFORMATION
-* Information
+* LIST
-* Notification
+* NOTIFICATION
-* List
+* SIMPLE
-* Table
+* TABLE

-For more information about the standardized templates, take a look on https://github.com/SymphonyPlatformSolutions/sms-sdk-renderer-java.
-Also, check [Template command](#Template-command) session.
+For more information about the Symphony standard templates, take a look on https://github.com/SymphonyPlatformSolutions/sms-sdk-renderer-java.
+Also, check [Template command](#template-command) section.

 ## Extending health metrics